kacpekwasny/global-logic-entry-challenge/README.md

 $ python cli.py warehouse status apple          # the status of apple in the warehouse
 $ python cli.py warehouse estimate apple 12     # the status of apple in the warehouse

+# The above command do not require the REST servers to be run, cli.py imports Shop and Warehouse

+# On the other hand the below command sends requests and to the rest servers
+# It takes config from cli_config.json
 $ python cli.py -rest ...     # run any command by using REST

 $ python cli.py -config       # the status of apple in the warehouse

-# The above command do not require the REST servers to be run, cli.py imports required functions and does
 ```